KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

 ## Introduction

 On every round there has to be a single uploader, the rest of the protocol validators are assigned to role of "validator".
-Since rewards are only payed out to nodes who successfully proposed valid bundle the uploader selection is critical and has to be calculated fairly for every participant.
+Since rewards are only paid out to nodes who successfully proposed valid bundle the uploader selection is critical and has to be calculated fairly for every participant.

 ## Weighted Round Robin Uploader Selection